-From the second level of Market Square a skywalk crosses St. Patrick Street and an escalator takes you up into the City Hall shopping concourse.
+From the second level of Market Square, a skywalk crosses St. Patrick Street and an escalator takes you up into the City Hall shopping concourse.
 Here, you can branch off to Harbour Station, with its busy schedule of concerts, sporting events, and trade shows.
-Once you're through City Hall, another skywalk takes you across Chipman Hill and into the Brunswick Square Complex of shops, offices, and the city's largest hotel, the 12-story Hilton Saint John.
+Once you're through City Hall, another skywalk takes you across Chipman Hill and into the Brunswick Square complex of shops and offices, adjoining the city's largest hotel, the Delta Brunswick.
 To visit historic Loyalist House, exit onto Germain Street and turn left; it's on the corner at the top of the hill.
 Continue on for a block to see the venerable Stone Church.
-In the flavorful Saint John City Market, across from Brunswick Square, make sure to look up at the ceiling, which resembles the inverted hull of a ship.
-The oldest market in North America, constructed in 1875-76, it's also a great place to stop for lunch.
+In the Saint John City Market, across from Brunswick Square, make sure to look up at the ceiling, which resembles the inverted hull of a ship.
+The oldest market in North America, constructed in 1875–76, it's also a great place to stop for lunch.
 When you leave by the door at the top of the market, you're near the head of King Street and right across Charlotte Street from King's Square.
 Take a walk through the square, past the statues and bandstand, to Sydney Street.
 Notice the walkways in the shape of the Union Jack Flag.
 Cross Sydney and you're in the Loyalist Burial Ground.
-Make your way back to Sydney Street and then cross King Street East to the Old Courthouse with its spiral staircase made from cantilevered stones.
-Head south on Sydney, and turn right on King's Square South, where you can catch a glimpse of the handsome Imperial Theatre.
+Make your way back to Sydney Street and head south, turning right on King's Square South, where you can catch a glimpse of the handsome Imperial Theatre.
 Follow King's Square South and cross Charlotte Street to reach the back door of historic Trinity Church.

 TIMING: Allow the better part of a day for this walk if you include a few hours for the New Brunswick Museum and some time for shopping.
 On Sunday the indoor walkways are open but the City Market is closed.